 I recommend starting with a budget of $1 per day for 5-10 days.
 This will allow you to test the waters and see how your chosen audience reacts without committing too much money to advertising.

 Did you find this post helpful?
-Use the buttons above to find and follow me on social media, and the buttons below to share this post with your friends!
+Use the buttons below to share this post with your friends!
 I’m planning on making several more Facebook tutorials, so feel free to comment with questions and requests!